Tangible vs Intangible Products: How We Adapt Our 3D Animation Workflow

 .png)

-One thing we’re very proud of is that our workflow just works.
+One thing we’re really proud of is that our workflow just works.
 We know what works and what doesn’t.
 This isn’t about the planning or ideation phase, which we always tailor to client needs.
-We're talking about the production workflow, and we don’t mess around with that.
+We’re talking about the production workflow, and we don’t mess around with that.

 .png)